Bradford: Public services

 There are two major hospitals in Bradford: Bradford Royal Infirmary and St Luke's Hospital.
 Both are teaching hospitals and are operated by Bradford Teaching Hospitals NHS trust.
 Over the years the Trust has subsumed a number of smaller hospitals; these include Woodlands Orthopaedic Hospital, Northern View and Bierley Hall.

 Bradford is the focus of one of the UK's largest ever birth cohort studies, known as Born in Bradford.
 Partly supported by European funding, it is the result of close collaboration between the University of Bradford, the NHS and other institutions in West Yorkshire.
 It will track the lives of all the babies born in the city from 2006 to 2008 and aims to provide a wealth of data, allowing health researchers the opportunity to investigate many different aspects of health and wellbeing.

 Crime

-Bradford has been the scene of some high-profile crimes such as the shooting of Bradford PC Sharon Beshenivsky while responding to a burglary in the city.
+Bradford has been the scene of some high-profile crimes such as the 2005 shooting of Bradford PC Sharon Beshenivsky while responding to a burglary in the city.
 In May 2010, Stephen Griffiths was charged with the Bradford murders.

-The Manningham Riot occurred between 10 and 12 June 1995, in Manningham and the 2001 Bradford race riots began on 7 July 2001 as a result of tension between ethnic minority communities and the city's white majority, stoked by the Anti-Nazi League and the National Front.
+The Manningham Riot in June 1995, in Manningham and the 2001 Bradford race riots in July 2001 as a result of tension between ethnic minority communities and the city's white majority, stoked by the Anti-Nazi League and the National Front.
 There were 297 arrests, 187 people charged with riot, and 45 charged with violent disorder, leading to 200 jail sentences totalling 604 years.